zzzuuu/zzzuuu.github.io/_pages/about.md

 ### Research

+I study how nature achieves the impossible—controlling motion at extreme speed, distance, and precision—and translate these principles into new scientific frameworks and engineering systems.

-My research investigates the function and evolution of novel biomechanical systems (such as legs, wings, tails and tongues), trying to understand why they are efficient and how they are built, often at organism-environment interface and in predator-prey interactions.
+My research investigates novel biomechanical systems (such as legs, wings, tails and tongues) at organism-environment interface and in predator-prey interactions.

 - Flight, gliding, and controlled aerial behaviors, mainly in insects and other arthropods
-- Feeding apparatus and of prehensile and manipulative endeffectors in organisms (e.g. tongues, appendages and limbs)
+- High-performance prehensile and manipulative endeffectors in organisms (e.g. tongues, pincer appendages and limbs)
 - Maneuverability (whole-organism, body parts, colonial)
 - Biomaterial (genesis and evolution of hagfish slime thread)